-Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 250 km/h on international lines and 200 km/h on conventional lines.
+Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 155 mph (250 km/h) on international lines and 125 mph (200 km/h) on conventional lines.
 These trains connect the cities of Madrid, Barcelona and Alicante with the other main Spanish cities.
 Alvia offers two types of classes – Turista (Second Class) and Preferente (First Class).
 The latter has wider seats, carriages with fewer seats, offers complimentary food and drinks, free newspapers, and access to parking and Club meeting rooms.

-The average journey time between Bilbao and Madrid is 5 hours and 41 minutes and the fastest journey time is 5 hours and 6 minutes.
-On an average weekday, there are 5 trains per day travelling from Bilbao to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Bilbao and Madrid is 5 hours and 13 minutes, with around 1 train per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.